Chronic cerebrovascular failure: description of the clinical case

 , , ,

-Chronic cerebrovascular failure (KHNMK) is the result of cerebral micriangiopathy, most often due to uncontrolled arterial hypertension.
-At the same time, the brain suffers due to repeated “dumb” heart attacks and/or micro -power without clinical manifestations of stroke and chronic brain ischemia.
-The main manifestation of a chronic progressive non -navigable vascular brain damage is progressive cognitive disorders with a predominance of insufficient concentration of attention, a decrease in the cognitive activity, a violation of planning and control with the relative preservation of memory.
+Chronic cerebrovascular insufficiency (CCI) results from cerebral microangiopathy, most often due to uncontrolled hypertension.
+The brain suffers from repeated "silent" infarctions and/or microbleeds without clinical manifestations of stroke or chronic cerebral ischemia.
+The main manifestation of chronic, progressive, non-stroke vascular brain damage is progressive cognitive impairment, characterized by a predominance of attention deficit, a decrease in cognitive performance, and impaired planning and control, with relative preservation of memory.

-Key words: chronic brain ischemia, discirculatory encephalopathy, vascular cognitive impairment.
+Key words: chronic cerebral ischemia, cerebrovascular insufficiency, vascular cognitive impairment.

 Actual